tallguyjenks/DevLog/pages/pytest.md

 			- `python -m pip install pytest-cov`
 			- [[HTML]] output: `pytest --cov blackjack --cov-report html`
 	- [Calm Code Conftest](https://calmcode.io/test/conftest.html)
-		- For greater code reusability and provide data to the testing suite, you can use conftest in the
+		- For greater code reusability and provide data to the testing suite, you can use `conftest.py` in the `tests` directory